apache/airflow/docs/dag-run.rst

 +--------------+----------------------------------------------------------------+---------------+

-Your DAG will be instantiated for each schedule along with a corresponding DAG Run entry in backend.
+Your DAG will be instantiated for each schedule along with a corresponding DAG Run entry in the database backend.

 .. note::